OpenNebula/docs/source/integration/infrastructure_integration/hooks.rst

 The hook subsystem have 2 main components:

 - **Hook Manager Driver**: it receive information about every event triggered in oned a publish it in the event queue.
-This queue can be used for developing external components, more information is available :ref:`here<event_message_queue>`.
+This queue can be used for developing external components, more information is available :ref:`here <hook_manager_events>`.
 - **Hook Execution Manager** (HEM): It load all the hooks of the system and subscribe to the event of each hooks, when an event is received in the HEM it take care of executing the corresponding hook with the conditions defined for it.

 |hook-subsystem|